-Technology mentors with software development and blockchain expertise are invited to join the Collabathon to support teams with expert knowledge
+Technology mentors with software development and blockchain expertise are invited to join the Collabathon to support teams with expert knowledge.

 A node is a location anywhere in the world where hackers will congregate in the provided space to participate in the Collabathon.
 Nodes can choose to participant in specific prompts.

+How are teams recognized and incentivized?
 We will recognize teams globally based on 3 community choice awards:

 Most Collaborative Team: The Yale Open Lab team will judge the collaboration and mutual support across teams based on your activities in the digital collabathon space.

 Most Innovative Approach: Judges will choose the most innovative contribution based on the value and creativity of your contribution (code, prompt documentation, ideas etc.)